-In the private sector, the Dallas Winds are considered to be one of the greatest concert bands in the world.
+In the private sector, the Dallas Winds is considered to be one of the greatest concert bands in the world.
 Directed by Jerry Junkin, it has been led by some of the greatest names in band history, including recordings with Fennell.
-The Dallas Winds have released many recordings of standard band repertoire and new works on the Reference Recordings label.
-Japan's Tokyo Kosei Wind Orchestra whose first conductor, again, was Fennell also is considered among the finest concert bands.
+The Dallas Winds has released many recordings of standard band repertoire and new works on the Reference Recordings label.
+Japan's Tokyo Kosei Wind Orchestra — whose first conductor, again, was Fennell — also is considered among the finest concert bands.

 Fennell's original claim to fame, the Eastman Wind Ensemble, remains one of the best student ensembles in the world.
 Other outstanding college ensembles include the Cincinnati Wind Symphony and North Texas Wind Symphony, which released hallmark recordings under the direction of Eugene Corporon as part of a band project with the Klavier label.
 But many major universities, conservatories and even small liberal-arts colleges are producing incredible music.

 In fact, educational wind ensembles are leaders in commissioning and premiering new music, which fuels the development of concert band as a respected music-making form of music making.
 This welcoming atmosphere of new musical ideas is not unique to bands, but it is certainly more common than with orchestras, where centuries of history and tradition make new ideas slightly riskier.

 Ella Harpstead is a former classical intern for American Public Media and Minnesota Public Radio who is majoring in music composition at St. Olaf College in Northfield, Minn.
 She's also the pep band director and a leader of Musika Nova, and has served as euphonium section leader in the St. Olaf Band and as a director of the school's Valhalla Band.

 Show your support by making a gift to YourClassical.